jihyun00/DataStructure4/README.md

 # DataStructure4

-Understand about maxheap and make maxheap and it's characteristics.
+Understand about maxheap, make it and it's characteristics.